 Basically, take all of the bulleted items I mentioned in the MU section and re-apply them here and you can see why Morgan is one of the best units of the game.

-Thank you for all of the praise, feedback, and comments that you have given my Fire Emblem article over these past few months.
+Thank you for all of the praise, feedback, and comments that you have given my Fire Emblem article.
 I may not respond to every comment, but I do read them all! :)

 © 2013 Darrin Perez

 Morgan can also be a manakete based on if your were to marry Tiki or Nowi

 It's called Fire Emblem: Awakening, not Fire Emblem: Galeforce.
 I know that it's a great skill, but most of these reviews seem to be about how to get galeforce.
 Other than that, I love them!